 Schedule 4, as stated above, provides for the rates of rebate on goods temporarily imported for processing, repair, cleaning, reconditioning or for manufacture of goods exclusively for exports.
-Goods temporarily imported into South Africa for processing, repair, reconditioning or cleaning, and which are then subsequently exported, also qualify for an exemption from Value-Added Tax.
-The exemption is specifically provided for in section 13(3) of the Value-Added Tax Act, No 89 of 1991.
-The goods which qualify for the VAT exemption are listed in Schedule 1 to the VAT Act.
+Goods temporarily imported into South Africa for processing,

 Although the VAT Act specifically exempts from VAT the importation of goods for processing in South Africa for export, the exemption is rarely applied in practice.
 This is because the provisions of the Customs and Excise Act, No 91 of 1964 apply in respect of the importation of goods into South Africa as if the Customs Act is enacted in the VAT Act (section 13(6) of the VAT Act refers).